IRL2/nanover-server-py/paper/paper.md

 connect to the server via a Python script or Jupyter notebook.
 Furthermore, NanoVer Server interfaces with the NanoVer iMD-VR package to facilitate its current primary application: the exploration of molecular systems using interactive molecular dynamics in virtual reality (iMD-VR).

+(Suggested version)
+NanoVer Server is a Python package that facilitates multi-user interactive molecular dynamics (iMD) for real-time collaboration in simulation-based computational chemistry.
+It is the primary software of NanoVer, interfacing with standard molecular dynamics packages to provide a familiar Python and Jupyter based workflow for running iMD simulations and serving them to local and remote clients over the network.
+This forms the base of NanoVer's primary application: the exploration of molecular systems using interactive molecular dynamics in virtual reality (iMD-VR), which is achieved by connecting a dedicated VR client from the NanoVer iMD-VR package.

 # Statement of need